ronaldoussoren/pyobjc/docs/metadata/manual.rst

   In python the function is called with the additional arguments after the fixed arguments (just like in C).

+* *deref_result_pointer*: If present and this describes a return value: The return value is a pointer to a single value that should be dereferenced to calculate the Python value.

 Keys not listed above will be ignored by the bridge.

 .. note::